serebrov/serebrov.github.io/content/2014-12-30-aws-opsworks-cmd-deployment.md

 AWS - Deployment via OpsWorks from the command line
 =======================================

-Below is a simple python script which performs app deployment using OpsWorks API.
+Below is a simple python script which performs application deployment using OpsWorks API library (boto).
 Script performs following steps
 - Execute 'update_custom_cookbooks' deployment command and wait for successful completion (or stop with an error)
 - Execute 'deploy' command and wait for completion